Chart Color Schemes

 Rockdale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rockdale's health outcomes show remarkable results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Rockdale's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.

-Private health cover is present at approximately 52% of the total population (~9,367 people), leading that of the average SA2 area but trailing Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis and asthma, affecting 4.7 and 4.2% of residents respectively.
-A significant majority, 81.5%, report being completely free from medical ailments, compared to 74.6% across Greater Sydney.
-Rockdale has a lower proportion of seniors aged 65 and over at 12.5% (2,246 people), compared to Greater Sydney's 15.4%.
-Notably, health outcomes among seniors in Rockdale align with national rankings and are broadly in line with the general population.
+Approximately 52% (~9,367 people) have private health cover, which is higher than the average SA2 area but lower than Greater Sydney's 59.9%.
+The most prevalent medical conditions are arthritis and asthma, affecting 4.7% and 4.2% of residents respectively.
+Notably, 81.5% of residents report being completely free of medical ailments compared to 74.6% across Greater Sydney.
+Rockdale has 12.5% (2,246 people) of residents aged 65 and over, which is lower than Greater Sydney's 15.4%.
+Despite this, health outcomes among seniors in Rockdale are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health